Moving to Portugal has been an engaging challenge most parts went well but exchanging my driver's licence was a frustrating bureaucratic failure.

 Here I wanted to open an account for home internet and also to sort out the ongoing mobile data network connection problem with my phone.

 After getting our numbered slip we were directed to the kind of customer service assistant we have come to expect in Portugal.
-Helpful, competent, and pleasant she sorted out our internet package and then, with some help from Google, resolved my network connection problem.
+Helpful, competent, and pleasant, she sorted out our internet package and then, with some help from Google, resolved my network connection problem.

 Sightseeing - Aveiro down the coast to Vagueira

 On our way back to Vagos, Jorge took us through Aveiro, past the canals where the multicoloured boats are taking visitors.
 From here we travelled down the coast, through the beach areas of Praia da Barra and the colourful houses of Costa Nova.
-And finally, through Vagueira, the nearest beach town, situated about eight kilometres away from Vagos.
+And finally, through Vagueira, our nearest beach town, situated about eight kilometres away from Vagos.